 - Load or cargo on vehicles; trucks and other large vehicles that carry heavy loads over long distances lose their tread faster.
-This is because all that weight exerts much pressure and strain to the tyres, leading to more friction and ultimately, the wearing out of these tyres.
+This is because all that weight exerts much pressure (learn about tyre pressure) and strain on the tyres, leading to more friction and ultimately, the wearing out of these tyres.

-Failure to observe the minimum standard of 1.6mm for tyre treads will see you hit with a £2,500 fine.
-To stay safe, always conduct regular checks on the tyres, seek the services of a professional car tyre maintenance center to help you know when the tyres need replacement.
+Failure to observe the minimum standard of 1.6mm for tyre treads will see you to hit with a £2,500 fine.
+To stay safe, always conduct regular checks (how to check your tyres) on the tyres, seek the services of a professional car tyre maintenance centre to help you know when the tyres need replacement.

 Are you looking for new tyres?
 Maybe you’ve checked your tyre tread depth and realised now is the time.
 Tyre Serv, in Romford, can help you: